Why No Mention of Dan in Revelation 7?

 Possibility Two: Dan "Reduced"

 Another possibility is that all those from the tribe of Dan are reduced in number in comparison to the other tribes.
-This might mean that there are still many descendents of Dan, but not enough to muster 12,000 virgin men (implied by Revelation 14:4) during the Tribulation period.
+This might mean that there are still many descendants of Dan, but not enough to muster 12,000 virgin men (implied by Revelation 14:4) during the Tribulation period.

 In Zechariah 10:6, we read: "I will strengthen the house of Judah and save the house of Joseph.
 I will restore them because I have compassion on them.
 They will be as though I had not rejected them, for I am the LORD their God and I will answer them."

 In these and other verses, the entire block of northern tribes is sometimes called "Joseph."
-So perhaps the tribe of Joseph refers to descendents of Israel who are so mixed that they cannot be categorized into any other tribe, with the tribe of Dan being completely mixed and beyond sorting.
+So perhaps the tribe of Joseph refers to descendants of Israel who are so mixed that they cannot be categorized into any other tribe, with the tribe of Dan being completely mixed and beyond sorting.

-Possibility Four: The Samaritans and Gentile Converts
+Possibility Four: The Samaritans and Gentile Converts are Included in the Tribe of Joseph.

 While we are at it, we might even suggest that the term Joseph includes gentiles who have converted to Judaism.
 We know, for example, that when the Hebrews left Egypt, some gentile peoples (called a "mixed multitude" in Exodus 12:38) were amalgamated into the nation.